Frequently Asked Questions

 - Prototype machined foams.

-- Inserts, wires, clips, velcro included in milled foams.
+- Inserts, wires, clips, hook & loop systems included in milled foams.

 - Synthetic skin can be added to machined PU foams